-By improving access to New York City the Merritt Parkway also played a crucial role in the rapid commercial and residential development of Fairfield County in the 1930’s and 1940’s.
+By improving access to New York City the Merritt Parkway also played a crucial role in the rapid commercial and residential development of Fairfield County, Connecticut in the 1930’s and 1940’s.

-The Merritt Parkway bridges were designed to add to the beauty of their natural surroundings, and were designed in a number of commercial architectural styles including Art Deco, Moderne, French Renaissance, Gothic, Neoclassicism, and Rustic.
+The Merritt Parkway bridges were designed to add to the beauty of their natural surroundings, and exemplify commercial architectural styles including Art Deco, Moderne, French Renaissance, Gothic, Neoclassicism, and Rustic.

 Welcome to Connecticut’s Merritt Parkway